Damien2417/SubnauticaBZMultiplayerMod/README.md

 Using:

 Open solution in Visual Studio, right click on SubnauticaModTest solution and do regenerate.
 It will regenerate project and excute regeneration.bat which setup the mod DLL and  start subnautica

+Start any game of subnautica, at the end of loading you'll be placed in the server